 OCI (Overseas Citizenship of India) card is a multi-entry life-long visa for India without any limitations on the length of stay in India.

-It is a smart card with the idea facilitate quicker immigration clearance and also, using consular services.
+It is a smart card with the idea to facilitate quicker immigration clearance and also, using consular services.

 OCI Registration Certificate, OCI Card, Overseas Citizenship of India card are the different terms used to describe this.